 Get fresh breath in a snap and ward off halitosis long-term with these top tips.

 - Brush and floss regularly.
 The American Dental Association (ADA) guidelines recommend brushing for two minutes per day, twice per day, every day, with a soft-bristled toothbrush.
-Don’t forget the tongue, where bacteria often builds up.
+Don’t forget the tongue, where bacteria often build up.
 Be sure to floss as well.

 - Use mouthwash.
-Using mouthwash after your brush-and-floss routine can reduce oral bacteria and leave breath smelling minty fresh.
+Using mouthwash after your brush-and-floss routine can reduce oral bacteria and leave your breath smelling minty fresh.